 Streamlined: AncestryDNA is easy to use, with a clean interface shown in the video.
 It provided enough information for Evans to be inspired to create an artistic movement – so it should be enough for the average user!

 When you market towards your target audience’s values, you’re communicating in a much more impactful way than traditional marketing.
-To do this successfully, you need to truly understand the needs of your customers.
+To use value based marketing successfully, you need to truly understand the needs of your customers.
 In the end, taking the time to know your audience, not just trying to sell them, can only lead to a better relationship between you and your potential clients.